 Epstein–Barr virus viral-capsid antigen (EBV-VCA) is responsible for the viral capsid of the Epstein–Barr virus and the antigen itself is the target of anti-VCA antibodies.
 These anti-VCA antibodies play an important role in diagnosing infectious mononucleosis.
 The identification of high levels of anti-VCA IgM can be used to confirm acute infection, whereas high levels of anti-VCA IgG antibodies indicates prior infection.
 Anti-VCA IgM is found to appear during the early stages of EBV infection and is gone between 4-6 weeks, whereas anti-VCA IgG is only present during acute phase infection and it peaks at 2-4 weeks and persists throughout the lifetime.

-The minimum detection sensitivity level of human Epstein–Barr virus viral-capsid antigen (EBV VCA) IgG using this human EBV VCA IgG ELISA kit was 1.29 U/ml.
-The dynamic assay range for this kit is 1.0 – 200.0 U/ml.
+The minimum detection sensitivity level of IgG antibodies to Epstein–Barr virus viral-capsid antigen (EBV-VCA-IgG) using current human EBV VCA IgG ELISA kit was 1.29 U/ml.
+The dynamic range for this assay is 1.0 – 200.0 U/ml.

 - The use of semi-automated EBV IgG avidity determination for the diagnosis of infectious mononucleosis.
 J Med Virol.
 (1998) 54 (2): 145-53.
 Weissbrich B.